vstinner/vstinner.github.io/content/utf8_mode.rst

     **But many people lives in "UTF-8 everywhere" world**, and don't know about locale.

-Always ignoring the locale to always use UTF-8 would be a backward incompatible change.
-I wasn't brave enough to propose it on UNIX, I only wanted to propose an opt-in option, except of the specific case of the POSIX locale.
+Always ignoring the locale to **always use UTF-8 would be a backward incompatible change**.
+I wasn't brave enough to propose it, I only wanted to propose an opt-in option, except of the specific case of the POSIX locale.

 Not only people had different opinons, but most people had strong opinions on how to handle Unicode and were not ready for compromises.